Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 1: Spellcasting

-You have learned to cast spells through prayer, meditation, and devotion.
-See the Player's Handbook for the rules on spellcasting.
-The information below details how you use those rules as a Paladin.
+You have learned to cast spells through prayer and meditation.
+See chapter 7 for the rules on spellcasting.
+The information below details how you use those rules with Paladin spells, which appear in the [Paladin spell list](../../spells/class-specific/paladin.md) later in the class's description.

 ***Spell Slots.*** The Paladin Features table shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.